How to Cook Beef Tenderloin to Succulent Perfection

 Beef tenderloin is one of the most tender, rich cuts of beef out there, and learning how to cook it will make you an instant dinner party star.
 Follow our step-by-step guide for cooking beef tenderloin, and we’ll show you how to cook juicy and flavorful meat that will really leave a lasting impression.

 It’s true: Beef tenderloin is pricier than other options you’ll find at the meat counter, but don't let its higher price point intimidate you.
 Serving a beef tenderloin roast will turn any occasion into a true celebration.
 We won't let you overcook it!
-We’ll show you how to cook beef tenderloin like a pro—including grilled beef tenderloin roasts and tenderloin steaks—so it turns out perfectly.
-We’ll also share some of our best beef tenderloin recipes that’ll knock the socks off your dinner guests.
+Here you'll learn how to cook beef tenderloin like a pro all the ways (think grilled beef tenderloin roasts and tenderloin steaks) so it turns out perfectly.
+We’ll also share some of our best beef tenderloin recipes that’ll knock the socks off everyone at the dinner table.
 You’ll learn how to cook beef tenderloin in the oven and on the grill, plus how to roast and grill tenderloin steaks, so there won’t be any recipe you can’t conquer.

 How to Cook Beef Tenderloin Roasts

-Cooking beef tenderloin isn't difficult if you follow the directions, but it takes a bit of preparation.
 First, trim any fat and silver skin (the thin, pearlescent membrane running along the top of the tenderloin) from the tenderloin.
 For even easier prep, you can also look for a tenderloin at the store that has already had the outside fat and connective tissue removed, or ask the butcher to do it for you.
 Season as desired (don't skip this step!).
-Seasoning beef tenderloin is important because its low fat content means less flavor.
+Seasoning beef tenderloin is important because its lower fat content (compared to other cuts such as rib roasts) means less flavor.
 Beef tenderloin can sometimes cook unevenly; to combat that, tie it up.
-For a whole tenderloin, fold under the tapered end (tail) and tie with string or cut it off for even cooking.
+For a whole tenderloin, fold under the tapered end (tail) and tie with cooking twine (or cut that end off for even cooking).
 Timings below are based on meat removed directly from the refrigerator.

 Browning the tenderloin first is optional, but it benefits the meat by caramelizing the outside and locking in the juices.
-First, preheat the oven to 425°F. In a large skillet heat olive oil over medium-high.
-Quickly brown the tenderloin on all sides in the hot oil.
+Quickly brown the tenderloin on all sides in a large skillet ($56, Bed Bath & Beyond) with a little olive oil over medium-high.
 Transfer the roast to a rack in a shallow roasting pan.
-Insert an oven-going thermometer into the center of the tenderloin.
+Insert an oven-going thermometer ($22, Target) into the center of the tenderloin.
 Roast, uncovered, until desired doneness according to the timings below.
 Transfer the tenderloin to a cutting board and cover with foil.
 Let stand 15 minutes before slicing.
 The temperature of the meat will rise as it rests.
 One of our favorite roasted beef tenderloin recipes is this simple recipe for oven-roasted tenderloin that needs only a handful of ingredients (plus your favorite dipping sauce).

 How Long to Cook Beef Tenderloin Roasts